-Prior to performing the qualification requirements outlined in Section 13.7.2, the procedures outlined in Section 13.3 shall be used to qualify both the upper and lower limits of that provided in the adhesive specification.
-Joints shall be sampled as specified in Section 13.3 from production set to operating conditions corresponding to the upper component proportions or coverage and tested in accordance with Section 13.3.
+Prior to performing the qualification requirements outlined in Section 13.3.2, the procedures outlined in Section 13.2.2 shall be used to qualify both the upper and lower limits of that provided in the adhesive specification.

+Joints shall be sampled and tested as specified in Section 13.2.2 from production set to operating conditions corresponding to the upper component proportions or coverage.
 This sampling and testing shall be repeated for production set to operating conditions corresponding to the lower component proportions or coverage.